Michael J. Clare-Salzler, M.D.

-Dr. Clare-Salzler received his Doctor of Medicine and medical training from the State University of New York in Buffalo.
-He began his research career at the University of California in Los Angeles, where he studied the immunopathogenesis of Type I diabetes (T1D) in NOD mice, which is the genetic mouse model for T1D.
+Dr. Clare-Salzler began his research career at the University of California in Los Angeles, where he studied the immunopathogenesis of Type 1 diabetes (T1D) in NOD mice, which is the genetic mouse model for T1D.
 Since transferring to the University of Florida Department of Immunology, Pathology and Laboratory Medicine and Internal Medicine and Surgery in 1993, Dr. Clare-Salzler has been pursuing his research in T1D diagnosis and management, autoimmune thyroid disease, and other endocrine diseases.
-He participates in many clinical trials, including the PANDA infant screening program and the Diabetes Prevention Trial for T1D.
+He is an investigator for several clinical trials, notably the PANDA infant screening program and the Diabetes Prevention Trial for T1D.

 Dr. Clare-Salzler’s research focus is to establish the cellular, molecular, and genetic basis for the immunpathogenesis of Juvenile or Type I diabetes and other autoimmune endocrine diseases.
 He and his team have concentrated their efforts on the role of antigens such as glutamate decarboxylase (GAD) and the biology of antigen presenting cells as it relates to the generation of protective and pathogenic immune responses in an animal model of Type I diabetes, the non-obese diabetic mouse (NOD) as well as in humans with an established high risk for this disease.